Finding Differentiation in Securitized Assets

 Are there other unique features of securitized debt that can benefit investors?

 Many securitized products have monthly principal payment features—think mortgages, car payments, credit card payments.
 As such, these bonds can pay down quickly.
 That can impact the credit rating—a BB can become a BBB- or A-rated bond.
 That also produces cash flow.
-In a typical month, our strategy might get somewhere between 2% to 3% back just from principal payments—sometimes it can be as high as 5% or 6%.
+In a typical month, our portfolio might get somewhere between 2% to 3% back just from principal payments—sometimes it can be as high as 5% or 6%.

 That can be a real benefit to investors in a rising interest rate environment or when spreads are moving around—we can readjust the portfolio and redeploy cash flow opportunistically without necessarily having to sell securities.